AmethystDev2713/Lets-Make-A-CPU/README.md

 # Section 5: Constructing Our CPU

-This is when logic gates and the instruction set we made earlier come together.
+This is when logic gates, the instruction set we made earlier , and Instruction Processor Architecture come together to make a CPU.
 You can arrange all types of logic gates to make them do different functions.
-If you examine my CPU, you will see an instruction processor for each of the 4 instructions.
+My example CPU had an instruction processor for each of the 4 instructions.
 Let's begin the creation of our CPU and its instruction processors for the instruction set above.

 1. Create a part to check if a certain binary combination has been inputted.
 This can usually be done with an AND gate with as many inputs as the binary range is.
 For example, If you look at the first instruction processor on my example CPU, you can see some of the inputs are inverted to ensure that only a very specific combination of binary will allow the instruction to start processing.
 Another important part of this step is to create a locking mechanism, so that the CPU doesn't get confused on which bytes are for each instruction.
 Here's a diagram on Simulator.io: